TexZK/YM7128B_emu/README.md

 area, thanks to the mirrored coefficient values.
 I am no expert, but it looks like minimum-phase is also not welcome to audio, because of phase-incoherence among frequencies, despite having shorter delays.
-I left the possibility to choose the minimum-phase feature by configuration.
+I left the possibility to choose the minimum-phase feature by configuring the `YM7128B_USE_MINPHASE` preprocessor symbol.

+### Floating-point

+It is possible to configure the floating point data type used for processing, via the `YM7128B_FLOAT` preprocessor symbol.
+It defaults to `double` (*double precision*).

+Please note that, contrary to common beliefs, the `double` data type is actually very fast on machines with hardware support for it.

+I think that you should switch to `float` (*single precision*) only if:

+- the hardware is limited to it, or
+- if machine code vectorization gets faster, or
+- conversion from/to buffer data to/from double precision is slower.

 _______________________________________________________________________________